 Estimates of inflows onto the claimant count and outflows from the count are published every month.
 To make comparisons over time consistent, these estimates are standardised to a 41/3 week month before seasonal adjustment.
 These estimates for people starting to or ceasing to claim Jobseeker's Allowance can be helpful towards interpreting changes in the claimant count.

-The Pathfinder for Universal Credit started on 29 April 2013 with the introduction of this new benefit in one Jobcentre Plus office (Ashton under Lyne).
+The introduction of Universal Credit started on 29 April 2013 with the introduction of this new benefit in one Jobcentre Plus office (Ashton under Lyne).
 By 7 April 2014 this has been extended to a further nine Jobcentre Plus Offices.
 Further information for dates of roll out to UC can be found in List of Jobcentre Plus Offices under Universal Credit.
 Universal Credit will replace a number of means-tested benefits including the means-tested element of Jobseeker’s Allowance (JSA).
 It will not replace contributory based JSA.

 The Claimant Count measures the number of people claiming benefits principally for the reason of being unemployed.
 Since October 1996 it has been a count of the number of people claiming JSA.
 Following a consultation in 2012 by ONS, it was agreed that, with the introduction of Universal Credit, the Claimant Count would include:

 • people claiming contribution-based JSA (which is not affected by the introduction of Universal Credit),